 Antibiotic Stewardship and Prescribing Patterns

-Our stewardship investigators, Dr. Adam Hersh, Dr. Emily Thorell, Dr. Andrew Pavia, and infectious diseases pharmacist Jared Olson are participating in a cluster-randomized trial of antimicrobial stewardship interventions in 15 small hospitals associated with Intermountain Healthcare.
-We conduct multi-center evaluations of antibiotic stewardship’s impact on economic and clinical outcomes in pediatric care.
+Our stewardship investigators, Dr. Adam Hersh, Dr. Emily Thorell, Dr. Andrew Pavia, and infectious diseases pharmacist Jared Olson are participating in studies to improve stewardship in urgent care centers, and outpatient practices.
+We are investigating the impact of antibiotic allergies and allergy de-listing on antibiotic use and outcomes.
+After completing a cluster-randomized trial of antimicrobial stewardship interventions in 15 small hospitals associated with Intermountain Healthcare, we are launching a tele-stewardship initiative to provide stewardship support for pediatric providers throughout the region.
+We also conduct multi-center evaluations of antibiotic stewardship’s impact on economic and clinical outcomes in pediatric care.
 We use national databases to understand antibiotic prescribing patterns in pediatric care and to evaluate the impact of interventions designed to improve the quality and safety of prescribing in pediatric care.

 Dr. Krow Ampofo conducts a number of clinical trials in collaboration with colleagues in the Clinical Trials Office and Clinical Pharmacology Group, including studies of intravenous zanamivir, brincidofovir, valganciclovir and ceftaroline.